Hochul vows swift action as she takes helm in New York

 On his final day in office, Cuomo released a recorded farewell address in which he again said he was innocent and portrayed himself as the victim of a “media frenzy.”

-Hochul promised Tuesday to make getting that money out a top priority, saying people shouldn't have to “wait one second longer."
-She also pledged quick action to distribute money from a new $2 billion state fund intended to benefit unauthorized immigrants who didn't qualify for other types of federal pandemic relief aid.
+Hochul also pledged quick action to distribute money from a new $2 billion state fund intended to benefit unauthorized immigrants who didn't qualify for other types of federal pandemic relief aid.

 “The money’s there," Hochul said.
 “These people are not eligible for other forms of assistance, and they’re hurting and they're part of the New York family.”